The Horbury Way - Curriculum Statement

 - Enable pupils to communicate, read, write and apply mathematics sufficiently well in order to prepare them to be successful in the next phase of their education

 The curriculum at Horbury Primary Academy has been completely redesigned to offer the best possible opportunities for learning for our children.
 Our curriculum encompasses the National Curriculum objectives and these objectives are built upon year upon year, which provides clear sequencing and progress during the Horbury Primary Academy journey.
 The curriculum has been carefully crafted to include local links including visitors and educational visits to ensure the children in our school are able to take full advantage of their surrounding environment.
 In addition, the curriculum is bespoke to our school and has been created to offer a more topic style approach whereby clear links can be made across subject areas.
 For example, the topic ‘It’s a Mystery’ in Year 4 links to the Greeks in History, a trip to Think Forensic for Science, Greek vases in Art and Pandora’s Box in English.

-At Horbury Primary Academy, we have developed POLO documents for each subject area that illustrate the progress and skills that our children will acquire during their school journey.
+At Horbury Primary Academy, we have developed Progression Of Learning Objectives (POLO) documents for each subject area that illustrate the progress and skills that our children will acquire during their school journey.
 This ensures that all children in all year groups have an interesting, challenging and stimulating learning experience.
 These POLO documents demonstrate that many of our children’s learning experiences make links with the local area – ‘The Horbury Way’.
 For example, in our Year 2 History topic, our children examine the role of Florence Nightingale in the Crimean War and make links with Nellie Spindler who was a nurse from Wakefield during World War I. Here are a selection of our POLO documents: